d-rideout/MeleeWizard/doc/HouseRules.md

 The official TFT
 rules grant 1 xp per 12 minutes of wallclock time.
-It also grants xp for 'making n die rolls', with n>3 (does hitting a dodging foe count for extra xp??), and also for playing in character.
+It also grants xp for 'making n die rolls', with n>3, and also for playing in character.
 When one is not playing with the full TFT rules (e.g. with talents), there are very few n die rolls, with n>3.
 Also in certain situations it can be difficult to 'play in character', e.g. in a pure combat scenario.
+(Does hitting a dodging foe count for extra xp??
+The rules do say *any* roll, so I suppose so!
+10 bonus xp per such successful roll!)

 I thus offer two alternate rates of xp accrual: 1 xp / 10 min, and 1 xp / 6
 min.
 The `mewcosq` tool will use the former of these for the moment.
 (In a